harsh774/sumz-chatgpt-4/README.md

 When contributing to this project, please follow the existing code style and commit message conventions.
 Be respectful to others and adhere to the project's Code of Conduct.

-## License

-This project is licensed under the [MIT License](LICENSE).
-You are free to use, modify, and distribute the code in this repository as per the terms of the license.

 ## Acknowledgements

 This project was made possible by utilizing the power of OpenAI's ChatGPT-4 language model.
 We would like to express our gratitude to the OpenAI team for providing such advanced natural language processing capabilities.